 The coursework component is normally two to three years in length, with the potential for transfer credit to be awarded for previous graduate courses within the field.
 Students are required to complete 20 credit units (c.u.), with at least six c.u. in courses at the 500 level or above in their area of specialization.
 During the coursework period, graduate students also participate in the theory reading group, mastering a designated list of important works in religious studies.

-Attendance in the Graduate Colloquium is required of all students who have not completed their preliminary examinations at the weekly departmental colloquium.
+Attendance in the Graduate Colloquium is required of all students who have not completed their preliminary examinations.
 The colloquium consists of discussions of articles and methodology from across the various fields of Religious Studies.
 We also host a variety of presentations/discussions from graduate students, Penn faculty, and visiting scholars.
 The colloquium also serves as forum for mentorship and professionalization within the field.
 Students are expected attend colloquia regularly, and to present a paper to the Colloquium before the completion of their examination process.

 All students are expected to complete four semesters of teaching assistantships within the Department of Religious Studies or related departments.